 - Computer Science-Economics ScB

-We also have strong undergrad research groups in graphics, neuroscience, and robotics, as well as a long record of involving undergrads in projects that span disciplinary boundaries.
+We also have strong undergraduate research groups in graphics, neuroscience, and robotics, as well as a long record of involving undergraduates in projects that span disciplinary boundaries.

 Graduate Interdisciplinary Options